sikhote/sinclair.tech/public/assets/md/thoughts/interview-preparations.md

 - After onboarding into the project, revamped state management within the app
 - Created reusable components and championed the initiative within the team

-### Architected the Customer Portal at Guild Mortage
+### Architected the Customer Portal at Guild Mortgage

 - Created a deployment pipeline
 - Developed an integration and migration strategy